CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** NIC Teaming Architecture **

 There are several architectures in which NIC teaming can be used.
-With switch-independent teaming, the switch does not know about team affiliation, but the NICs may or may not be connected to different switches.
-In switch-dependent teaming, where the entire team has to hang on the same physical switch, network cards and switches are configured for teaming.
-This can be done statically (a feature typically supported by server-enabled switches) or dynamically negotiated through the IEEE 802.1ax (Link Aggregation Control Protocol) protocol.
+With switch-independent teaming, the switch does not know about team affiliation; the NICs can also be connected to different switches, but they do not have to.
+In switch-dependent teaming, where the entire team has to hang on the same physical switch, the network cards and switch are configured for teaming.
+This can be done statically (a feature that is typically supported by server-enabled switches) or dynamically negotiated through the IEEE 802.1ax (Link Aggregation Control Protocol) protocol.

 ** Traffic distribution algorithms **

 In order to be able to use the possible combined bandwidth, it is necessary to distribute the traffic sensibly to the network cards.
 Typically, this is done after address hashing, a method that pseudo-randomly distributes packets to their adapters based on their address information.
-When using virtualization, a much finer granular distribution can be achieved if in addition the Hyper-V virtual switch port is included in the distribution algorithm.
+When using virtualization, a much finer granular distribution can be achieved if the Hyper-V virtual switch port is also included in the distribution algorithm.

 Depending on the setup and requirements, different combinations of architecture and distribution algorithm offer different advantages and disadvantages.